 A notification toolbar may be displayed below the toolbar showing confirmation and error messages and such.

 - Context-sensitive actions.
 Some features are only available in certain context.
-The toolbar (for example) presents relevant actions depending on what you are currently doing, and the add (+) button also offers context-sensitive options.
+The toolbar, for instance, presents relevant actions depending on what you are currently doing, and the add (+) button also offers context-sensitive options.

 - Primary actions.
 Some actions open in a new window, for example, a page delete confirmation.
 The background is then dimmed, meaning that you must finish the primary action to continue.